 We currently classify all marketable investment securities as available-for-sale.
 We adjust the carrying value of our available-for-sale securities to fair value and report the related temporary unrealized gains and losses as a separate component of "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)," net of related deferred income tax.
 Declines in the fair value of a marketable investment security which are estimated to be "other than temporary" are recognized in the Condensed Consolidated Statements of Operations, thus establishing a new cost basis for such investment.
 We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair value of these securities are other than temporary.
-This quarterly evaluation consists of reviewing, among other things, the fair value of our marketable investment securities compared to the carrying amount, the historical volatility of the price of each security and any market and company specific factors related to each security.
-Generally, absent specific factors to the contrary, declines in the fair value of investments below cost basis for a continuous period of less than six months are considered to be temporary.
-Declines in the fair value of investments for a continuous period of six to nine months are evaluated on a case by case basis to determine whether any company or market-specific factors exist which would indicate that such declines are other than temporary.
-Declines in the fair value of investments below cost basis for a continuous period greater than nine months are considered other than temporary and are recorded as charges to earnings, absent specific factors to the contrary.
+This quarterly evaluation consists of reviewing, among other things, the fair value of our marketable investment security.
+Generally, absent specific factors to the contrary, declines in the fair value of investments below cost basis for a continuous period of six to nine months are evaluated on a case by case basis to determine whether any.
+Declines in the fair value of investments for a continuous period of six to nine months are recorded as charges to earnings, absent specific factors to the contrary.
+Declines in the fair value of investments for a continuous period other security and are recorded as charges to earnings, absent specific factors to the contrary.